When you trust your health to a doctor or any other healthcare provider, you should expect a minimum level of care.

 While you do not always get the best results from treatment, you should also not be injured when a doctor makes medical errors.

-Still, not everything that goes wrong in your case means that the doctor did something wrong.
+Still, not everything that goes wrong in your case means the doctor did something wrong.
 The doctor’s negligence all depends on the individual facts.

 Negligence in a Medical Malpractice Case

-At its core, a malpractice claim involves an allegation that the doctor was negligent (causes medical errors).
+A malpractice claim involves an allegation that the doctor was negligent (causes medical errors).
 Therefore, the elements of medical malpractice are similar to the same four-part negligence test used in any civil legal action.

 The Four Elements of Medical Malpractice